MarkusLange/r_ru-torrent-install-script/README.md

 - https://github.com/Bercik1337/rt-auto-install
 - https://github.com/arakasi72/rtinst

-This script does not work as a replacement or with the scripts above for upgrades
+This script does not work with the scripts above for upgrades or updates

 ## Features ##
 - GUI
   - full GUI based configuration and installation